kubernetes/sig-release/releases/EXCEPTIONS.md

 While the enhancement complete milestone dates are published well in advance, and the default is that missing the date means your enhancement will be part of the next milestone, there may be cases where an exception makes sense.

+Note that the exception process only applies to enhancements, not bugs managed by the Bugs Triage team.

 ## Exception Criteria

 Exceptions will be granted on the basis of *risk*, *length of exception required*, and *timeliness of exception request*.